Failed state: Fragile States Index

-The Fragile States Index, first published in 2005, measures "failed state" qualities more explicitly.
+The Fragile States Index (FSI), first published in 2005, measures failed state qualities.
 Edited by the magazine Foreign Policy, the ranking examines 178 countries based on analytical research of the Conflict Assessment System Tool (CAST) of the Fund for Peace.
-In the 2015 report, written by the Fund for Peace, there are three groupings: social, economic, and political with overall of twelve indicators.
+In the 2015 report, written by the Fund for Peace, there are three groupings: social, economic, and political with 12 overall indicators.